 There are two catch-up provisions that allow you to contribute more than the standard annual deferral limits if you are closer to retirement and eligible.
-Both are tax-deferred until withdrawal when they are taxed as ordinary income.
 You can only use one of these catch-up options per plan per year, so consider which would work best for your personal situation.
+They are:

 - Have the right to retire to receive full retirement benefits under your employer’s pension plan with no reduction for age or service